Senilka-K/sleep-tracker-app/README.md

    ```
 3. **Ngrok Setup**

-   - Create an ngrok account using ngrok website
+   - Create an ngrok account using ngrok (website|https://ngrok.com)
    - Copy the static domain of your account
-   - Run the static domain in the terminal
+   - Run the following command in a terminal to initiate ngrok
       ```
       ngrok http -hostname=your-custom-subdomain.ngrok.io <PORT>
       ```
-      Replace <PORT> with the actual port number your server is running on.
+      Replace `<PORT>` with the actual port number your server is running on.

 4. **Mobile App Setup**